JAlanguilan/Network-Traffic-Analysis/README.md

 Description
 -----------
-This a project I did for my CyberAI class that covered all the concepts we covered in the class.
-It is designed to handle multi-class classification and hierarchical binary classification tasks for Machine Learning-based datasets.
+Machine learning pipeline designed to handle multi-class classification and hierarchical binary classification tasks for Machine Learning-based dataset, MachineLearingCVE.
 It leverages Python libraries like Pandas, Scikit-learn, and Imbalanced-learn to:

     1. Load and Clean Data: Strip unnecessary columns, clean NaN values, and ensure usable formats.